PsuAstro528/TLTDemo-start/README.md

 - Click _Pull Requests_, click the name of your pull request.
 - In the conversations tab (default), you and the instructor can discuss the pull request using the text box at the bottom of the page.
 - In the "Files changed" tab, the instructor can provide comments on specific lines of your submission.
-- You can view the comments, reply, close the pull request, make more changes, create a new pull request, etc.
+- You can view the comments, reply, close the pull request, make more changes, , etc.

 ## Room for Further Improvements
+This seemed to work well for a small upper-level class.
+However, for a larger or general education-level class, the process might need to be stream lined.
+Possible improvements include:
 - Automate generation of clean assignment from solutions (create grammar, writer script)
 - Reduce command-line operations for students
    - Automate process of generating markdown version via git hooks